Pratapkumar4/Pratapkumar4/README.md

 ### 🌍 [NGO-Philanthropy Platform](https://github.com/Pratapkumar4/Pack-Hack-Hackathon)
-- **This website was built in PacHack National Level Hackathon hosted by Presidency University Bangalore**
+- **This website was built in PacHack National Level Hackathon hosted by Presidency University Bengaluru**
 - Developed a web platform connecting **NGOs** and **philanthropists** for **donations** and **charitable activities**.
 - Features: NGO and philanthropist registration, donation portal, matching system, and transparency in charity tracking.